 You may also like: Major cities with the most accessible public parks

 When a commercial site gets contaminated by some sort of chemical, pollutant, or other hazardous substance, the Environmental Protection Agency labels it a “brownfield” (nicknamed after the agency’s Brownfields Program, which helps clean up or mitigate the situation).
 In the United States, there are currently more than 450,000 brownfield sites.
 Common contaminants at the sites include pesticides, asbestos, lead, and other hazardous materials.

-The number of nuns in the United States reached their highest in 1965, when they numbered 181,421, and their population has been shrinking ever since.
+The number of nuns in the United States reached its highest in 1965 when they numbered 181,421, and their population has been shrinking ever since.
 In 2019, data from the Center for Applied Research in the Apostolate put their number at 42,441.
 Still, there’s a consistent trickle of women taking vows.

 Jobs: 6.5 million openings